Azuriru/TiniOS/README.md

-Project that was originally done in Dorui + Webpack but has been migrated to React + Redux because Doru has joined your party.

-Also because I can't keep secrets for shit and if he's going to spoil the surprise he may as well help out.
+Project that was originally built in Dorui then React+Redux and now it's final form will be in Svelte 5 with Vite and TypeScript.
+Yippee